aschenbrenera/pf2e_rules/PF2e/Actions & Activities/Exploration/Focal/Learn Spell.md

 **Traits:** `EXPLORATION` `CONCENTRATE`
 **Skills:** [[Arcana]], [[Nature]], [[Occultism]], [[Religion]] **Requirements** You have a spellcasting class feature, and the spell you want to learn is on your magical tradition's spell list.
+You are trained in the relevant skill.
 **Description:** You can gain access to a new spell of your tradition from someone who knows that spell or from magical writing like a spellbook or scroll.
 ## Mechanical Rules